 Summarizing the use of CBD for Leukemia

-CBD may be an effective treatment for the symptoms and side-effects of leukemia and its conventional treatments.
+CBD may be an effective treatment for the symptoms and side-effects of leukemia and its conventional treatments as it also gives an anti-nausea effect.
 CBD and other cannabinoids are also useful in many other types of cancer.
 However, the subject is still under-researched when it comes to human trials, so doctors don’t recommend using CBD as a replacement for leukemia therapy.

 When browsing through different CBD products, make sure to choose a high-quality CBD oil from a reputable brand.
 Despite the boom in CBD and cannabis in general, the market remains unregulated due to the particular classification of hemp-derived CBD as health supplements.
 Be sure to talk to your physician for professional advice regarding the consumption method, CBD dosage, and potential contraindications.